IBUG-Imperial/ibug-imperial.github.io/_pages/about.md

 ---
-layout: About
+layout: about
-title: About
+title: about
 permalink: /
 subtitle: <a href='#'>Imperial College London</a>

 profile:
   align: right
   image: pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info:
+  more_info: >

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page